Web Hosting Blog

 Allowing you to build a system which suits you.
 Hosted Exchange only gives you the mailbox, which means you are not tied into Microsoft for any other applications, so you can choose from any software you might need.
 For example, you might use Slack instead of Teams or Google Docs instead of Word.

 With Hosted Exchange, you pay a flat fee per mailbox per user.
 It’s a simple pricing plan that will help you to monitor your outgoing costs.

 Microsoft 365 has a range of different plans at different price points.
 At CWCS, we offer three plans Business Basic, Business Standard and Business Premium.
-Prices range from £3.80 per user/month to £15.10 per user/month.
-You can also mix and match these pricing plans, so if you have some employees who need Business Premium and others who only need Business Basic, we can combine the plans so you are only paying for what you need.
+You can mix and match these plans, so if you have some employees who need Business Premium and others who only need Business Basic, we can combine the plans so you are only paying for what you need.

 To learn more about Hosted Exchange and Microsoft 365, talk to one of our specialists today.